Niroop8305/InnovateFund/README.md

 **Explore:**

-- Γ£ô Browse and discover innovative projects
+- ✓ Browse and discover innovative projects
-- Γ£ô Filter ideas by category, stage, and funding needs
+- ✓ Filter ideas by category, stage, and funding needs
-- Γ£ô Like and comment on ideas
+- ✓ Like and comment on ideas
-- Γ£ô View investment dashboard and leaderboards
+- ✓ View investment dashboard and leaderboards
-- Γ£ô Message innovators directly
+- ✓ Message innovators directly
-- Γ£ô Track projects you're interested in
+- ✓ Track projects you're interested in
-- Γ£ô Receive notifications for matching opportunities
+- ✓ Receive notifications for matching opportunities

 ### Pre-loaded Demo Data